5 Strategies For Saving Money At The Eye Doctor

 Creator of Fit Over 50 Magazine

 As we age, we all need to focus on keeping our eyes as healthy as possible.
 Fortunately, my friends at Ensurem have curated this helpful list of tips to help lower the cost of going to the optometrist.

-Visiting the eye doctor is an important component in maintaining your overall health.
+Visiting the eye doctor is essential in maintaining your overall health as adults reach and surpass age 65.
 Unfortunately, many people avoid this activity because of the high financial costs.

 The good news is that going to the eye doctor doesn’t have to be expensive.
-In fact, by following the below strategies, you could end up paying nothing at all at your next exam!
-Read on to find out how you can start saving money at the eye doctor today.
+In fact, by following the below strategies, you could save a lot of money during your next eye exam.
+Read on to find out how to start saving money at the eye doctor today.

 1. Go to the Right Place

 First things first: you need to figure out exactly where you need to go.
 Start by asking yourself, “why do I need to go to the eye doctor?”

 Do you have a physical problem with your eye?
 Is your vision blurry and need a stronger prescription?
 Do you want to buy a new pair of glasses?
 The answers to these questions will significantly impact where you go to get your eyes checked.

 There are important differences between an ophthalmologist, an optometrist, and an optician.